waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Goldenrod Radio Tower Takeover (Started Turn 8588)
-## Strategy
+## Strategy (HOW)
-- Use Basement Key at (18, 6) in Goldenrod Underground to access the Warehouse.
+- Map 3_54 Switch Puzzle: Use switches 1, 2, and 3 to clear paths.
-- Rescue the real Director and obtain the Card Key.
+- Rescue real Director in Warehouse; obtain Card Key.
-- Use Card Key on 3F Shutter in the Radio Tower.
+- Use Card Key on 3F Shutter in Radio Tower.

 ## Tower Intel
 - **Card Key Slot**: 3F (14, 2).